 Following Local Government Reorganisation, 38 hosted services were agreed through the Inter Authority Agreement (IAA) between Cumberland and Westmorland and Furness Councils, with Service Level Agreements with the Police, Fire and Crime Commissioner.
 The Joint Disaggregation Programme manages the disaggregation of these services through the governance arrangements and engagement with key stakeholders.
-The Programme disaggregated 14 services by 31 March 2024, with overview of long-term hosted services to support performance monitoring and service improvements.
+The Programme disaggregated 25 services by 31 March 2025, with overview of long-term hosted services to support performance monitoring and service improvements.
+There are still 5 services to be disaggregated and there are 15 long term hosted services.
 A Joint Executive Committee with clear terms of reference was established to make these decisions with Cumberland Council.
 The functions now extend to the former Local Enterprise Partnership economic functions.

 The Council has established clear channels of communication with all sections of the community and stakeholders, ensuring accountability and encouraging open consultation.
-The Council has a series of dedicated e-newsletters that people can subscribe too, has active social media accounts and a twice yearly residents magazine which is delivered to homes throughout the Council area.
+The Council has a series of dedicated e-newsletters that people can subscribe too, has active social media accounts and a twice-yearly resident's magazine which is delivered to homes throughout the Council area.
 This includes information about key Council services as well as information about the Council's budget.